Halide Edib Adıvar: Literature

 Common themes in Halide Edib's novels were strong, independent female characters who succeeded in reaching their goals against strong opposition.
 She was also a fervent Turkish nationalist, and several stories highlight the role of women in Turkish independence.
 She also published a thriller novel, Yolpalas Cinayeti (Murder in Yolpalas), which was first serialized in Yedigün magazine between 12 August and 21 October 1936.

 She was a Pan-Turkist and promoted Turanism in several of her novels.
-Her book entitled Yeni Turan calls for the unification of Turkic peoples in Central Asia and the Caucasus under an empire led by Turkey.
+Her book entitled Yeni Turan (New Turan) calls for the unification of Turkic peoples in Central Asia and the Caucasus under an empire led by Turkey.

 Description

 A contemporary described her as "a slight, tiny little person, with masses of auburn hair and large, expressive Oriental eyes, she has opinions on most subjects, and discusses the problems of the day in a manner which charms one not so much on account of what she says, but because it is so different from what one expected".